hl7au/au-fhir-core/input/pagecontent/general-guidance.md

     * describe Meds

     AU Core profiles include profile specific implementation guidance where narrative context is required to describe expected behaviour or use that cannot be fully expressed in constraints.
 The guidance is intended to be read together with the profile itself, the actor obligations, conformance rules defined in capability statements and any other referenced/relevant AU Core and AU Base guidance pages.

-##### Use of Fixed Values and Pattern

-Patterns (`pattern[x]`) is the primary mechanism for constraining element values within AU Core, rather than using fixed values, to alllow additional data to be supplied (e.g. ensuring that Observation.category or Observation.code contains an agreed code while allowing additional codings).

-support the exchange of specific clinical measurements, assessments, and findings that are recognised as core digital health information in an Australian context

-All AU Core use case profiles are Observation profiles and AU Core
-     * defines the agreed LOINC and SNOMED CT codes representing the concept in `Observation.code`.
-LOINC is included to align with international usage for representing Observation concepts.
-SNOMED CT is included because it is the preferred terminology for clinical use in Australia.
-     * uses Observation.category to define nationally agreed categories requied to support consistent system interactions, such as search and filtering

 #### Actor Approach
 AU Core Actors are defined to describe the specific sets of functionality supported by systems that play a role in AU Core data exchange.
 Each actor is defined by: